-No exception is made to deduct the Standard Meal Allowance for meals provided to you.
+No exception is made to the requirement to deduct the Standard Meal Allowance for meals provided to you.
 If you have dietary restrictions or preferences, you may request alternative foods directly from the provider.

 22. How will my manager know if a meal was provided to me?